- James City Service Authority

 Grinder pumps should be as close to the property line as engineering, design and contractor requirements allow.

 The Building Safety & Permits Division ensures the contractors do not back fill the grinder pump until it is verified that the installation meets JCSA and manufacturer’s standards; this includes anchoring the can with concrete, and the installation of bypass, check and gate valves.
-Upon approval of the JCSA inspection, the contractor or owner may apply for a JCSA maintenance agreement.

 This policy describes the administration of the JCSA grinder pump service agreement program.